Are large-cap or small-cap stocks a better investment?

 It is worth noting, that small-caps did underperform leading into and during the pandemic induced bear market.

-However, small-caps bounced back as vaccines came on the scene and the economy began to reopen.
+Although, small-caps did bounce back as vaccines came on the scene and the economy began to reopen.

 What is the S&P 600?